satpreetsingh/satpreetsingh.github.io/generator/content/service.md

 title = "Service"
 +++

-~~NOTE: Currently on hold while I finish off other projects that are taking up most of my time over the weekends~~

 # Pro bono consulting/counseling
 I am offering pro bono (without charge) consulting or counseling sessions of ~30 min duration for anyone who might want to avail of my expertise or experience.